Skip to main content

 The Science Behind Guided Breathing

-• Better stress resilience with regular practice
+• Better ability to handle stress with consistent daily practice

 Environment